Into the Night (1985 film): Soundtrack

 The score for Into the Night was written by Ira Newborn (tracks "Enter Shaheen" and "Century City Chase").
-Newborn also composed two new songs for the film soundtrack, "Into the Night" and "My Lucille" (both performed by blues singer B.B.
-King) and also arranged the classic song "In the Midnight Hour".
-The vinyl edition of this soundtrack included two songs composed by Ira Newborn, which are not included on the film soundtrack: "Don't Make Me Sorry" (co-written by Joe Esposito), performed by Patti La Belle, and "Keep It Light" (co-written by Reginald "Sonny" Burke), performed by Thelma Houston.
-The official edition of the soundtrack also includes the songs "Let's Get It On", performed by Marvin Gaye (who was murdered by his father the previous year), and "I Can't Help Myself (Sugar Pie Honey Bunch)", performed by the Four Tops, both of which appeared during the film.
+Newborn also composed two new songs for the film soundtrack, "Into the Night" and "My Lucille" (both performed by blues singer B. B. King) and also arranged the classic song "In the Midnight Hour".
+The vinyl edition of this soundtrack included two songs composed by Ira Newborn, which are not included on the film soundtrack: "Don't Make Me Sorry" (co-written by Joe Esposito) performed by Patti La Belle and "Keep It Light" (co-written by Reginald "Sonny" Burke) performed by Thelma Houston.
+The official edition of the soundtrack also includes the songs "Let's Get It On" performed by Marvin Gaye (who was murdered by his father Marvin Gaye Sr. the previous year), and "I Can't Help Myself (Sugar Pie Honey Bunch)" performed by the Four Tops, both of which appeared during the film.
 No CD of this soundtrack has been issued, but all songs performed by B.B.
-King on the film soundtrack are available on Classic B.B.King CD (from "The Universal Masters Collection").
+King on the film soundtrack are available on Classic B. B. King album (from The Universal Masters Collection).
+The short documentary B.B.
+King: Into the Night was directed by Landis and Jeffrey A. Okun to promote the film and soundtrack.

 On the vinyl edition, John Landis quotes about the film soundtrack:

 I presented Ira Newborn with the problem, compose a motion picture score to feature a particular player and not compromise his unique talents or integrity of the movie.
 The film is Into the Night, the player, B.B.
 King.